Joshuajaeger/Joshuajaeger.github.io/_pages/teaching.md

 Modalities of the assessment: Students are asked to participate in the organization of a seminar.
 Secondly, each participant will hold a so-called "3-minute-presentation".
 In this case, one slide will be used to present a self-selected aspect (deepening, expansion, justified commentary) from the seminar content within 3 minutes.
 Half of the grade is based on the grade for the seminar presentation and the other half on the grade for the "3-minute-presentation".
 Oral participation can lead to an increase or decrease of the overall grade.

 **Thesis supervision:**

+  **(2023)**

+Predicting Dropout Rates from Online Treatment for Alcohol Use Disorder: An Analysis of Predictors Online treatment programs for AUD have emerged as an accessible option for individuals seeking treatment.
+However, dropout rates from these programs remain high, which limits their effectiveness.
+Identifying predictors of dropout rates from online treatment for AUD can inform the development of targeted interventions to reduce dropout rates and improve treatment outcomes.
+The primary objective of this thesis is to predict dropout rates from an online treatment program for AUD using various predictors.

   **(2022)**

 **How to measure Addiction?**